niklasramo/palikka/README.md

 ###.Deferred()

 A constructor function that creates a deferred instance.
-The deferred is "thenable" and almost Promises/A+ compliant (slight deviations were made in favour of usability).
+The `palikka.Deferred` is a spiced up version of the native ES6 Promise and fully Promises/A+ v1.1 compliant.

 **Syntax**